MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

 1. Update the following values in your new Pipeline YAML.

    - Change the **resources -> repositories -> name**  to the repo name that contains your pipeline templates.
-If your template repository is in another AzDO project you can use the format **projectname/reponame** here.
-In this case the repo is called **coe-alm-accelerator-templates** (remember we told you to remember the pipeline repo name?) and it exists in the same project as our **ALMAcceleratorSampleSolution repo**.
+If your template repository is in another AzDO project, you can use the format **projectname/reponame** here.
+In this case, the repo is called **coe-alm-accelerator-templates** (remember we told you to remember the pipeline repo name?) and it exists in the same project as our **ALMAcceleratorSampleSolution repo**.
 Additionally, you can specify a branch for where your templates live using the **ref** parameter if necessary.

       ![Update ref and name in the pipeline YAML based on where the pipeline templates are stored in Azure DevOps](media/setup-almacceleratoradvanced-sample-solution/image-20210505163452491.png)

-   - Change any value that references **SampleSolutionName** to the unique name of the ALM Accelerator Sample Solution (i.e. **ALMAcceleratorSampleSolution**).
+   - Change any value that references **SampleSolutionName** to the unique name of the ALM Accelerator Sample Solution (that is, **ALMAcceleratorSampleSolution**).

       ![Update the paths for the triggers](media/setup-almacceleratoradvanced-sample-solution/image-20210505163733070.png)